-The best and easiest way to complete a WH-1 is through INtax.
-This is Indiana’s free online tax filing program that allows you to file and pay your business taxes (including withholding and sales); upload W2s, W2Gs, and 1099Rs; register a new tax type; and more.
+The best and easiest way to complete a WH-1 is through INTIME, Indiana's Taxpayer Information Management Engine, DOR's e-services portal.
+INTIME allows you to file and pay your business taxes (including sales and withholding); upload W2s, W2Gs, and 1099Rs; register a new tax type and more.

 However, if a business chooses to complete a paper WH-1, it is important to keep the following tips in mind

 - Complete the county tax breakdown portion on the reverse side of the WH-1 and check the box on the front of the form indicating you have completed the reverse side.

 - Be sure that the total amount withheld on the county breakdown on the reverse of the WH-1 matches line 2 on the front of the form.

 - Leave the entry blank if the dollar amount is “0”.

 - Double-check your math.

 - Don’t use dashes, a“0”, a line, or other symbols to indicate that you have no amount for that line.